-In 2016/17 our 16-18 full-time learner numbers increased yet again, to 5,551 against a further demographic dip nationally and locally - an increase of over 100 on 2015/16.
-This further established Exeter College's position as the 6th largest 16-18 provider in the country.
-Our HE numbers remained strong and we invested in improved facilities and support for our HE students during the year.
-Exeter College, now supports over 1,500 apprentices on an annual basis, servicing the skills requirements of both levy payers and SME's.
+In 2017/18 our funded 16-18 full-time learner numbers again remained at a very similar level to 16/17, at 5,547, notwithstanding a further demographic dip nationally and locally.
+This further established Exeter College's position as one of the Top 10 largest 16-18 providers in the country, one of the few achieving this without merger.
+Our higher education numbers remained on a par with previous years (566 learners).
+Exeter College now supports over 2,000 apprentices on an annual basis, servicing the skills requirements of both apprenticeship levy paying employers and small and medium sized enterprises (SMEs).
+Exeter College Apprentices Ltd was purchased in year to grow further our delivery to non-levy paying employers.

-The college has continued to be recognised nationally across its breadth of provision.
-Early in the year City and Guilds recognised Exeter as the UK Centre of the Year for technical and vocational courses and outcomes.
-We were one of a small number of colleges nationally to be awarded the Teaching Excellence Framework (TEF) Gold standard kitemark for Higher Education provision.
-At the end of 2016, Exeter was announced as College of the Year by FE Week (the national sector publication) in a league table based on outcomes across a number of criteria including apprenticeships and full time provision.
-As an employer, we were also delighted to be named as one of the Sunday Times Top 100 not for profit organisations to work for, the only college in England to be included.
+The College has continued to be recognised nationally across its breadth of provision.
+At the end of 2017, Exeter was announced as College of the Year by FE Week (the national sector publication) for the second year running in a league table based on outcomes across a number of criteria, including apprenticeships and full-time provision.
+Exeter College was also ranked in the national Top 10 for apprenticeship achievement rates amongst Further Education (FE) colleges, according to statistics released by the Department for Education (DfE).